 Extra Meritorious.
 Extra Meritorious may be assigned to any individual who is meritorious or extra-meritorious in all categories.
-To be considered Extra Meritorious, a vote of extra meritorious by 2/3rd or more of reviewers is needed in one category (teaching or research) or a vote of extra meritorious by 50% or more of reviewers is needed in two categories.
+To be considered Extra Meritorious, a vote of extra meritorious by 2/3rd or more of reviewers is needed in teaching or research; or, a vote of extra meritorious by 2/3rd or more of reviewers is needed in service and a vote of extra meritorious by 50% or more of reviewers is needed in teaching or research.